-What is the metaverse
+What is the metaverse?

-With a growing millennial population where half of them have grown up with video games, e-sports, and social media, many of them see the emerging metaverse as a modern day mall; a connected world where they can hang out, shop and socialize.
+With a growing millennial population where half of them have grown up with video games, e-sports, and social media, many of them see the emerging metaverse as a modern day mall; a connected world where they can hang out, shop and socialise.

 (Sources in links)

-Interpenetration of the virtual world and the metaverse
+Intersection of the virtual world and the metaverse

 Examples of loyalty and promotional activities in the metaverse